saripurigopi/fgci-ansible/clouds/README.md

 =========================

 playbooks:
- - single.yml: sets up a single FGCI style node with Nordugrid ARC client, all the certificates and CVMFS
+ - single.yml: sets up a single FGCI style node with Nordugrid ARC client, all the certificates , CVMFS and modules with scientific software
  - site.yml: sets up a FGCI style cluster

 Only tested with CentOS7, many things are hard coded with EL specific things